>

 The documents are laid in a glass and marble case at the end of the Plaza of the States and will remain there as a "lasting heritage."

-The ceremony of the documents took place as the Bill Sears Band played "Yankee Doodle" and the Seattle Knights of Columbus and the Marine Guard stood at attention., Dr. Max Morgan, president of the Greater Seattle Council of Churches, then gave a prayer for peace, divine blessing and unity.
+The ceremony of the documents took place as the Bill Sears Band played "Ya1nkee Doodle" and the Seattle Knights of Columbus and the Marine Guard stood at attention., Dr. Max Morgan, president of the Greater Seattle Council of Churches, then gave a prayer for peace, divine blessing and unity.

 The dedication party then moved up the Century 21 blue carpet to the platform to join Pennsylvania Day dignitaries in the salute to the Keystone State.